End user feedback is extremely valuable.

-In fact, Feedback is an important component of most Product Prioritization Techniques.
+Feedback is an essential component of most Product Prioritization Techniques.
 A popular classification framework is ‘Three Feature Buckets‘ from Adam Nash (@adamnash).
-The 3 buckets include Metrics Movers, Customer Requests, and Customer Delight.
-The focus on the ‘customer’ should not be overlooked.
-He writes, “Conversely, if you find yourself without one of these buckets represented, it likely represents a serious hole in either your channels for customer feedback, your product execution, or your innovation capabilities.
+The three buckets include Metrics Movers, Customer Requests, and Customer Delight.
+The focus on ‘the customer’ should not be overlooked.
+He writes, “Conversely if you find yourself without one of these buckets represented, it likely represents a serious hole in either your channels for customer feedback, your product execution, or your innovation capabilities.
 These holes will significantly impact both your short term and long term success in this area.”
 The image below helps visualize a roadmap leveraging this framework (h/t Brent Johnson from this product prioritization post).

-I’m going to focus this post on 2 simple yet effective ways to get feedback from end customers (particularly Consumers) during the middle product phase between going live and achieving PMF.
+I’m going to focus this post on two simple yet effective ways to get feedback from end customers (particularly Consumers) during the middle product phase between going live and achieving PMF.

 Sounds sophisticated, right?
 That’s the point.
 It’s super simple and very effective for gathering up to date anecdotal feedback.